Laois Senior Hurling Championship: Laois Senior A Hurling Championship

 This competition has existed in various guises since 1995.
 It was originally played as the Dick Palmer Cup up to 2009, then became a competition ancillary to the main championship.
 In the earlier years, clubs would qualify for the Senior B by not reaching a certain stage of the main competition.

-Since 2010, it has been a proper Tier2 competition, with promotion/relegation to/from the Senior Hurling Championship and from 2015, it has been called the Senior A Hurling Championship.
+Since 2010, it has been a proper Tier 2 competition, with promotion/relegation to/from the Senior Hurling Championship and from 2015, it has been called the Senior A Hurling Championship.